Professor Buick Davison

 Activities and Distinctions

-Prof Davison’s expertise is in steel design and he is co-editor of the Steel Designers’ Manual (6th and 7th editions).
-He was a member of the Institution of Structural Engineers steering group for the EC3-based steel deign handbook and has contributed to a number of steel design teaching initiatives (SSEDTA, NFATEC, EURING).
+Professor Davison’s is co-editor of the Steel Designers’ Manual (6th and 7th editions).
+He was a member of the Institution of Structural Engineers steering group for the EC3-based steel design handbook and has contributed to a number of steel design teaching initiatives.
 His keen interest in the design of contemporary buildings led to the development of the dual accredited Structural Engineering and Architecture programme.
 He worked with Professor Bernard Johnston (a Royal Academy of Engineering Visiting Professor) to introduce a new Architectural Engineering Design programme which, recognising the impact of buildings on the environment, has key themes of the development of the skills required to implement integrated, environmentally sensitive designs and the use of leading-edge building simulation techniques.
 The ethos of the course is to provide students with a thorough understanding of fundamental principles, an appreciation and some experience of practical application and the inspiration to improve, to innovate and to be creative.
 He is a Director of the Royal Academy of Engineering Centre of Excellence in Sustainable Building Design, one of only four in the UK.

-- Dong G, Burgess I, Davison B & Sun R (2015) Development of a general component-based connection element for structural fire engineering analysis.
-Journal of Structural Fire Engineering, 6(4), 247-253.
+- Dong G, Burgess I, Davison B & Sun R (2015) Development of a General Component-Based Connection Element for Structural Fire Engineering Analysis.
+Journal of Structural Fire Engineering, 6(4), 247-254.

 - Densley Tingley D, Hathway A & Davison B (2015) An environmental impact comparison of external wall insulation types.
 Building and Environment, 85, 182-189.